 This is a good time to explore the ship when it’s pretty empty and you can have lots of good open spaces to take pictures.
 Once the cruise is in full swing and everybody’s on board, you’re going to find it difficult to get great pictures of empty spaces to show people.
 The pool areas and the bars are always going to be busy, so taking photographs early on an embarkation day is a really great idea.
 It also means you can start sharing photographs with all your friends and family and make them jealous as well!

 # 9 Attend the Muster Drill!

-Another key thing to do on embarkation day is, of course, to go to the muster drill.
+Another key thing to do on embarkation day is go to the muster drill.
 This is mandatory and most cruise lines will take a roll call.
-If you don’t go to the muster drill you are likely to be refused to sail, although normally what they do in this situation is to make you go through a muster drill separately.
+If you don’t go to the muster drill you are likely to be refused to sail.
+Although, normally what they do in this situation is make you go through a muster drill separately.
 However, it is really important to make sure you do go to the muster drill because you if you don’t do it, you’re not going to be able to sail.

 These are the ways that I make my embarkation day run smoothly and be much less stressful.
 It means I can enjoy my cruise vacation straight away.

 Follow Tips For Travellers:

 - Follow Tips For Travellers on: YouTube, Instagram, Facebook, Twitter and Pinterest.

 - Sign up for the monthly newsletter. includes a free eBook to download every month.

 - Never miss a post by signing up below and every new post will be sent direct to you.